Top 10 Most Dangerous U.S. States of 2016

 8. Oklahoma

-Oklahoma is a state located in the South Central United States.
+Oklahoma is a state in the South Central region of the United States.
 It shares borders with Texas, Kansas, Missouri, Arkansas, New Mexico, and Colorado.
-The state has a strong Native American presence and is known for its oil and gas industry and severe weather patterns, particularly tornadoes.
+The state has a strong Native American presence and is known for its oil and gas industry and severe weather, particularly tornadoes.

 The abuse of methamphetamines is still rampant in certain parts of the United States, with areas like Ada, Oklahoma, being hit especially hard.